 Additionally, the surfaces of high purity TRÈS BN crystals are free of carbon and other impurities, and therefore there is no “drag” or sticky feeling.

 The key difference is in particle size and crystal morphology.
 All grades are high purity and pass global regulations for heavy metals.
-With grades ranging from 2 to 30 microns in average diameter, the appearance will change as well, going from a matte white appearance of 2 micron particles to a more translucent or shiny appearance of 30 micron powder.
+With grades ranging from 2 to 30 microns in average diameter, the appearance will change as well, going from a matte white appearance to a more translucent or shiny appearance as platelet diameter increases.

 Single platelets of high purity hexagonal BN appear transparent when viewed through the platelet face.
-This can be seen on large platelets as a “sparkle” on that larger facet face.
-Most fine mesh BN powders form agglomerates that, if not dispersed, appear white and opaque
+This can be seen visually on large platelets, which appear to sparkle when light reflects off the platelet face.
+Most fine mesh BN powders form agglomerates that, if not dispersed, appear white and opaque.

 The amount of Très BN® filler in a formulation is completely up to formulator, the application, and desired results.
 TRÈS BN is typically added to cosmetic formulations from 3 – 10%.